dadadev88/jmockver/README.md

   // URL endpoint to serve
   "/your-path/users": {
-    // Method to create on endpoint, can create GET, POST, PUT, PATCH and DELETE "GET": {
+    // Method to create on endpoint, can create GET, POST, PUT, PATCH and DELETE
+    // It is not require declare all methods, only those you need "GET": {
-      // Code to response, this is finded into responses property "codeToResponse": "RESP001",
+      // Code to response, this is finded into responses property "idResponseToReturn": "RESP001",
       // Array with your multiple response, can create that the ones you need "responses": [
         {
-          // Code for match with codeToResponse property "code": "RESP001",
+          // Response id, for match with idResponseToReturn property "id": "RESP001",
-          // Status code to return on response (200, 201, 400, 401, 500 etc etc)
+          // Status code to return on response (200, 201, 400, 401, 500 etc etc).
+Default 200
           "statusCode": 200,
-          // Body to return on response, can to be anything valid JSON response "body": []
+          // Body to return on response, can to be any valid JSON response (object, list, etc etc) "body": []
         },
-        {
+        // Another response, you can create multiple responses into list (responses property).
-          // Code for match with codeToResponse property "code": "R002",
+        // It will be return response that made match with idResponseToReturn property {
+          "id": "R002",
-          // Status code to return on response "statusCode": 201,
+          "statusCode": 201,
-          // Body to return on response, can to be anything valid JSON response "body": []
+          "body": {}
         },
       ]
     },